 I've had a lot of negative names for this fic (the 'Bday Fic From Hell' being my favourite) mainly because it started off as a oneshot for RositaLG's birthday, and just freakin' spun out of control from there.
 There was a little bit of resentment on my end (for the fic... not for Jenn.
 Just so that's clear).
-But somewhere along the way I started to become rather attached to it, and now I think I've got the whole "graduation goggles" thing going on (high five to you HIMYM fans out there) because I'm almost sad to see it go.
+But somewhere along the way I must have started to become rather attached to it, because I'm almost sad to see it go.
 Almost.
 So, to any of you who may have become rather attached as well, I hope you find this ending satisfactory.
 Thank you for reading, and feel free to tell me what you think.

 Also, thanks to RositaLG, some1tookmyname, jadedrepartee, NatesMama and andreuuchis for the constellation help.
 I am useless at anything and everything science.
 Clearly.
 And to biba79, for being a slave driver and making me get things done and banning me from Twitter until I polished this puppy off.

 And I'm getting weary waiting for the harbour lights to change,

 I've forgotten what I do it for, but I tread water just the same.

 And I'll never let this pair of hands forget to pull their weight;

 this burden may be more than I would like to bear, but less than I can take.

 I tread water.